Oregon Jack, Ashcroft BC

 To get into the boulders either download the topo or follow one of the obvious trails.
 The majority is clustered SE of the parking area and below the main limestone wall, however following the trail westward, you will pass the VB slab and a triangular tall mossy boulder with some highballs on it.
 This westward trail passes the limestone wall and continues back into the forest with more rock to go explore.

 A SE facing boulder with an obvious mossy tail-like feature that nearly touches the parking lot.

 Best to have a few pads here below the slab.
-This minor crack was filthy and the top covered in wads of dirt so if anyone says its climbed, well, as some folks like to say these days “Pics or didn’t happen!”
-I cleaned this exciting problem on lead which made it all the more exciting.
+This minor crack was filthy and the top covered in wads of dirt so if anyone says its climbed, well, as some folks like to say these days “Pics or didn’t happen!” …..lol and yes I am trying to be funny and cute.